astropy/pyregion/docs/installation.rst

 Testing installation
 --------------------

-To check if your install is OK, run the tests:
+To check if your install is OK, install the test dependencies and run the tests:

 .. code-block:: bash

-    python -c 'import pyregion; pyregion.test()'
+    pip install "pyregion[test]"
+    pytest --pyargs pyregion

 Development version
 ===================